 You'll take part in a field trip to a major European cultural centre and carry out an independent study project based on one of the sites visited.
 Recent destinations have included Berlin, Paris and Rome.

 The rest of the year is a free choice of modules to explore your own passions and interests.
+You can choose to include modules that offer a broader view of visual media and how it operates in the contemporary world as well ones that approach "art" from a different angle.

 You will take from two to four modules from this group.